k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 #### Configuring TLS

-Traefik will use its own self-signed TLS certificates for HTTPS connections by default.
+By default, Traefik will use its own self-signed TLS certificates for HTTPS connections.
 One is created for you by default for the machine.
 If you want to use your certificate, everything is pre-configured for you.
 You need to open the `ssl-certs` directory within the installation package's directory, where you will find k2vingress-compose.yaml file and replace the certificate and private key within this directory prepared for you with yours.

 These files must be named `cert.cer` and `cert.key` respectively.
 The TLS certificate must be in PEM format and contain the server, root, and intermediate certificates, should they exist.

 To enable the use of your certificates, uncomment the `certFile` and `keyFile` parameters in the file `tls-config.yaml` file.
-If you configure your certificates after you have created your Fabric Space, restart Traefik using the instructions below.
+If you configure your certificates after you have created your Fabric Space, you can restart Traefik using the instructions below.

 ### **Step 5** - Select a Fabric Blueprint Profile to Use